 - Nominees must be or have been a member of a law enforcement agency, either as a sworn officer or civilian employee; and

-- Nominees must show a record of incorporating and translating evidence-based practices in their agency.
-These practices may include implementing strategies that have been shown to be effective in reducing and preventing crime like those shown in the Evidence-Based Policing Matrix or using practices supported by research that address fear of crime, community legitimacy, internal accountability, and other law enforcement concerns.
+- Nominees must show a significant record of incorporating and translating evidence-based practices into their agency.
 Such a record of practice might also include greater incorporation of science and scientific processes in decision making or training.

 The deadline for nominations for the 2024 Hall of Fame is October 1, 2023.
 Recipients will be inducted at our next symposium (June 2024).
 Selection decisions are made by a committee that includes the Director of CEBCP, two senior fellows, and one Hall of Fame member.
 Contributions to support the Hall of Fame Awards and other initiatives of the CEBCP can be made through our 100K for 10 Campaign.

 Congratulations to the Hall of Fame class of 2022!